top of page

 • Benefits

-• Guiding treatment of common conditions such as injury, cardiac disease, and stroke
+• Guides treatment of common conditions such as injury, cardiac disease, and stroke

 • Painless, noninvasive, and accurate